Chamber Music Program

 Zachary Preucil

 Dr. Zachary Preucil enjoys a variety of activities as a performer and educator.
-Currently, Dr. Preucil is principal cellist of the La Crosse Symphony Orchestra, serves on the cello faculty at Carroll University, and is a member of Trio des Éléments along with clarinetist Sarah Manasreh and pianist Katherine Petersen.
-At Farley’s, he maintains a private teaching studio and co-directs and coaches in the chamber music program.
-Recently, Dr. Preucil has performed with the Wisconsin Philharmonic and the Dubuque Symphony, and has appeared on the International Music Foundation’s “Rush Hour” Concert Series, Midsummer’s Music Festival, Green Lake Music Festival, the MIC Faculty/Guest Artist Series, Concerts in the Shed, Caroga Lake Music Festival, and as a soloist with the Schaumburg Youth Symphony at Chicago’s Orchestra Hall.
+Currently, Dr. Preucil is principal cellist of the La Crosse Symphony Orchestra, maintains a private studio at Farley’s and the online Virtu Academy program, and is a member of Trio des Éléments.
+He has co-directed Farley’s Chamber Program since 2019.
+Dr. Preucil performs regularly with various orchestras in the region, and has recently appeared on the International Music Foundation’s “Rush Hour” Concert Series, the International Clarinet Association’s 2023 ClarinetFest, the Mackinac Arts Council Series, Midsummer’s Music Festival, Green Lake Music Festival, the MIC Faculty/Guest Artist Series, Concerts in the Shed, Caroga Lake Music Festival, and as a soloist with the Schaumburg Youth Symphony at Chicago’s Orchestra Hall.
 Dr. Preucil has been praised by the press for his “gorgeous phrasing, attractive color, nimble finger work and lyrical quality” (Hyde Park Herald), and his solo and chamber music performances have been broadcast on Wisconsin Public Radio and WFMT Chicago.

-Previously, Dr. Preucil served on the faculties of the Music Institute of Chicago, Kanack School of Musical Artistry, Music for Youth of Arlington Heights, and the UW-Madison Community Music School, and has given masterclasses at St. Olaf College, Wheaton College Community School for the Arts, Community Cello Works of Blacksburg, Virginia, and MIC Winter Workshops.
-Additionally, he has held teaching assistantships at the Eastman School of Music and the University of Wisconsin-Madison, and a teaching fellowship at the International Cello Institute, where he has subsequently served as a guest clinician and director of the iConnect mentorship program for young cellists.
+Dr. Preucil has taught collegiately at the University of Wisconsin–Stevens Point and Carroll University, and has served on the pre-college faculties of the Music Institute of Chicago, the Kanack School of Musical Artistry, Music for Youth of Arlington Heights, and the UW-Madison Community Music School.
+Additionally, he has given masterclasses at St. Olaf College, the University of Minnesota–Duluth, Illinois State University, Bemidji State University, Wheaton College Community School for the Arts, Western Springs School of Talent Education, Community Cello Works of Blacksburg, Virginia, and Music Institute of Chicago Winter Workshops.
+Dr. Preucil has held teaching assistantships at the Eastman School of Music and the University of Wisconsin–Madison, and a teaching fellowship at the International Cello Institute in Northfield, Minnesota, where he continues to serve as a guest clinician and director of the iConnect Summer Program for middle school-aged cellists.
 He has coached chamber music at the Music Institute of Chicago, the Schaumburg Youth Orchestra and Wisconsin Youth Symphony Orchestra programs.

-Dr. Preucil holds a D.M.A. in Cello Performance and a minor in Arts Administration from the University of Wisconsin-Madison, where he was inducted into the school’s chapters of Phi Kappa Phi and the National Society for Leadership and Success.
+Dr. Preucil holds a D.M.A. in Cello Performance and a minor in Arts Administration from the University of Wisconsin–Madison, where he was inducted into the school’s chapters of Phi Kappa Phi and the National Society for Leadership and Success.
 He received his M.M. in Cello Performance and an Arts Leadership Certificate from the Eastman School of Music as a Pi Kappa Lambda inductee, and his B.M. in Cello Performance with honors from the New England Conservatory of Music.
 His primary teachers have included Uri Vardi, David Ying, Yeesun Kim, and Walter Preucil, and he has studied chamber music with members of the Borromeo, Pro Arte, and Ying Quartets.
 Further education has included summer studies at the Aspen Music Festival, Bowdoin Music Festival, the Castleman Quartet Programs, the National Summer Cello Institute and Interlochen Arts Camp, and registered training in the Suzuki Cello Method with Dr. Tanya Carey, Jean Dexter and Rick Mooney.
 Dr. Preucil is a certified teacher trainer in the Creative Ability Development method, having worked extensively with its founder, Alice Kanack.
-An interest in arts administration led Dr. Preucil to intern with the Rochester Philharmonic Orchestra, Midsummer’s Music Festival and the Wisconsin Chamber Orchestra.
-He serves on the executive board of Creative Ability Development, Inc., and is a member of the Association of Arts Administration Educators, Madison Area Music Educators, Independent String Teachers of Madison, and the College Music Society.
+Dr. Preucil’s education in Arts Administration led to internships with the Rochester Philharmonic Orchestra, Midsummer’s Music Festival and the Wisconsin Chamber Orchestra.
+He serves on the executive board and international committee of Creative Ability Development, Inc., and is a member of the Suzuki Association of the Americas, American String Teachers Association, Independent String Teachers of Madison, and the College Music Society.

 Jonathan Thornton